 6. Wear headphones

 Not everyone loves ABBA as much as you do.
 Also, remember to remain open to communication while wearing headphones, so that if a co-worker has a question they can ask it without forcibly separating you from your earbuds.

 Wipe down kitchen counters, clean the microwave, and dry up that pile of snow melting where you forgot to stomp your boots before walking down the hallway.
 If you're wondering who's supposed to clean up that mess, step up and clean up the mess yourself!

 You don't help anyone out by spreading your sickness to the rest of the office.
 Stay home, rest up, and get well!

 We all have those weeks where there are too many things to do in an impossibly short amount of time.
 When your co-worker is swamped, ask how you can help.
 Even if you can't share their workload, they know you're aware of their stress and that they have your support.

-Learn more about bringing expedition behavior and other leadership skills to the workplace with NOLS Professional Training.
+Learn more about bringing expedition behavior and other leadership skills to the workplace with NOLS Custom Education.

 Thanks to the NOLSies who shared the ways they've seen good expedition behavior practiced at our headquarters in Lander, Wyoming!

 Molly is a NOLS instructor and writer.
 She loves the smell of her backpack and does her best writing before 7:00 am.
 When she's not scouting the next post for the NOLS Blog, she's running and climbing on rocks in Wyoming.
 Follow her on Instagram @mgherber